Oliver-Wei/CSCI4611/dev/a2-carsoccer/README.md

 b.
 Collision with the wall

 When the car hits the walls, it follows the similar behavior as the ball.
 No matter how the car hits the wall, with its head or tail, the behaviors are the same.
+Here is an example of how the car hits the left wall.

     if (wall_index == 0) { //collision with left wall
         Vector3 norm = Vector3(1, 0, 0);